artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

 process("foo").toUpperCase()
 ```

-Above I have a plain javascript function that processes some given text.
-And then I'm calling the function, and
+We define a function which processes text called `process`.
+Then `process` is called with a string as an argument,
+and finally the result is converted to uppercase.

-doing something with the result.
-Reading the code, it's clear to a human that this usage is safe.
-Notice that the
+Reading the code, it's clear to a human that the `.toUpperCase()` method call is safe.
+We can tell that whenever a
-function checks first whether the value is truthy before using it, so we know that whenever a string is passed in,
-a string will be returned.
+string is passed in to `process`, a string will be returned.

+But notice that we could also pass something like `null` into the function, in which case `null` would be returned.
+Then calling `.toUpperCase()` on the result would be an error.

-Let's add types to this function so we can let TypeScript worry about whether it is safe or not.
+Let's add types to this function so we can let TypeScript worry about whether we are using it safely or not.

 ```ts
 function process(text: string | null): string | null {